Understanding Codependency And Codependent Behavior

 Building healthy, stable relationships is possible

-Therapy for codependency
+Therapy and treatment options for codependency

 Breaking out of old patterns can be difficult, so some people turn to a mental health professional for help.
 A trained therapist can assist you in identifying unhealthy relationship patterns, exploring possible root causes, and building the skills that may allow you to make different choices.
 Therapy can also help you address chronic mental health challenges that may be underlying difficulty developing healthy relationships.